pace/cloud-sdk-android/docs/index.md

 ### From 24.x.x to 25.x.x
 - The functions `getRoute` and `searchAddress` were removed from the POIKit.
 If you used these functionalities, you need to provide your own implementation.

+### From 25.x.x to 26.x.x
+- The `theme` property in `AppKit` was removed.
+The apps ui mode is now used instead to decide whether the PACECloudSDK activities should be displayed in light or dark mode.